2026 AECT International Convention

 o The Design and Development (D&D) Division invites practitioners, faculty, and students to showcase their completed and innovative training and educational programs.
 These projects should be grounded in theory and research related to the instructional design field.
 The D&D Showcase provides an opportunity for prospective and practicing instructional designers, training specialists, and others to explore high-quality examples to enhance their ability to design effective learning experiences and develop different types of instructional materials and environments.
 Proposals must describe key components of the program (e.g., goal/intent, target learners, theoretical and research foundations, design and development process, team members, cost).
 Design & Development Showcase submissions are only available when submitting to the Design & Development Division.

-· Design in Practice
+· Design on Display

 · Featured Research

 o As the premier professional organization in instructional design and technology, AECT actively fosters the dissemination of important research findings.
 Featured Research proposals report on a novel, concluded empirical research study with data analysis completed at the time of submission.
 Planners will automatically reject proposals representing literature reviews, conceptual manuscripts, and other non-empirical papers.
-Authors who fail to submit accepted Featured Research papers to their discussant/facilitator by July 31, 2025 will be removed from the program.
+Authors who fail to submit accepted Featured Research papers to their discussant/facilitator by July 31, 2026 will be removed from the program.
 Featured Research submissions are only available when submitting to the Research & Theory Division.

 · Fee-Based Workshop